What is a payment service provider (PSP)?

 - If the merchant has its own dedicated merchant account at the acquiring bank, it will receive the funds from the merchant account to its company bank account (“settlement”) each month in arrears.
 If it has an account under the umbrella of the PSP, then the settlement period can be more flexible – even 24 hours, in some cases.

-As you can see, using a PSP makes it much easier for a merchant to accept and manage many different payment types.
-A good PSP will also offer merchants unparalleled security services and convenient multicurrency functionality.
+As you can see, using athe benefits of a payment service provider are abundant.
+Using a PSP makes it much easier for a merchant to accept and manage many different payment types.
+A good PSP will also offer merchants unparalleled security services and convenient multi-currency functionality.